acadien/lazyPlot/README.md

 # lazyPlot
-A super simple CLI tool for plotting CSV and columnar data sets *quickly*. lazyPlot automagically detects columns of numbers and renders them.
-Several options for selecting columns, multiple data sets, and setting plot styles.
+A super simple command line tool for plotting CSV and columnar data sets **quickly**. lazy automagically detects columns of numbers and renders them using the options you provide.
+There are switches for selecting columns, multiple data sets, and setting plot styles.
 Simple operations like averaging, scaling and smoothing are possible all directly from the command line.

 #Examples

-If you need help installing lazy check out the directions below.
+If you need help installing lazy check out the installation directions at the bottom.

-Suppose you have a set of raw data that is formatted in columns, space seperated but has a couple of lines of text in it and a couple of comments. lazy will ignore lines starting with '#' and lines that don't seem to have any data in them.
-Lazy only parses and stores column formated numeric data.
+You have a collection of raw data that is formatted in columns, has comments and bits of garbage spattered around. lazy will ignore comment lines and lines that don't seem to have any data in them.
+Lazy only parses and stores columns of numeric data.

-Lets try out lazy.
+###Lets get lazy###
 ```
 $> cd daDataRuns
 $> ls